-Join Benaroya Fellow Smadar Ben-Natan as she analyzes Israeli protests and their relations to Covid emergency management, civil rights, and political divides in Israeli society.
+Smadar Ben-Natan as analyzes Israeli protests against corruption and their relationship to covid emergency management, civil rights, and political divides in Israeli society.

 The United States should embrace its legacy of compassion towards immigrants and refugees, not its history of xenophobia

 Americans should remember their history as immigrants and refugees, says Prof. Kathie Friedman-Kasaba, and how xenophobic restrictions have targeted many groups in the past.

 The upcoming Passover holiday compels us to consider how to eradicate the equivalent of modern-day slavery right here in Seattle.